 Checks the format of the QCA File.

-If the checks are successful, the DCC either deletes or processes the Service Requests / Signed Pre-Commands as instructed by the User, and updates the status of the DSMS to ‘closed’.
+If the checks are successful, the DCC either deletes or processes the SMETS1 Service Requests, Transformed Service Requests or Signed Pre-Commands as instructed by the User, and updates the status of the DSMS to ‘closed’.

 Associated Process Area